 Requirements for participating:

-> Participants must have an email address
+> Participants must have an email address or phone number

 > No previous knowledge or skill needed

 > No computer required